 - Certain chemotherapeutics (anti-cancer drugs).

 Sometimes the problem isn’t a single drug, but a combination of medications being taken together.
 Older adults are especially vulnerable because drugs are absorbed and broken down differently as people age.
+And with many older adults already facing balance issues, this increases their risk of accidents.
+That’s why it’s important to know which commonly prescribed medications have an impact on balance.

 If you are concerned about how your medications may be affecting your balance, call your doctor and ask to review the drugs you’re taking, their doses, and when you take them.
 It is never a good idea to just stop taking a medication without consulting your doctor first.